rvbd-operator/beta/readme.md

 ```

 # Install a Certificate Manager
-The Alluvio Operator requires that a certificate manager is installed in your cluster and that your cluster uses Kubernetes version 1.22 or greater.
+The Riverbed Operator requires that a certificate manager is installed in your cluster and that your cluster uses Kubernetes version 1.22 or greater.

 **Check if a certificate manager is installed on your cluster**
 ```